 With the thousands of Con-Way cargo trucks traveling millions of miles every year, some of its truck drivers are involved in crashes with injuries and fatalities.
-According to the FMCSA (Federal Motor Carrier Safety Administration), under the US Department of Transportation (DOT), Con-Way was involved in 505 crashes in the two years prior to the end of February 2014.
-As a result of those crashes, truckers, other motorists and passengers suffered 153 injuries, and 11 fatalities.
+According to the FMCSA (Federal Motor Carrier Safety Administration), under the US Department of Transportation (DOT), Con-Way was involved in 505 crashes in the two years before the end of February 2014.
+As a result of those crashes, truckers, other motorists and passengers suffered 153 injuries and 11 fatalities.

 Routine inspections by FMCSA help maintain safe roadways.
 Of the Con-Way cargo truck inspections performed in the 24 months up to the end of February 2014, 280 out of 3592 trucks were removed from service.
 This number represents 7.8 percent of the fleet, compared to the national average of 20.72 percent.

-Many victims involved in a Con-Way – Consolidated Freightways truck accident have suffered serious injuries or fatalities.
-Often times, large commercial truck accidents can cause devastating results due to the sheer weight and size of the vehicle.
+Many victims involved in a Con-Way – Consolidated Freightways truck accident have suffered severe injuries or fatalities.
+Often, large commercial truck accidents can cause devastating results due to the sheer weight and size of the vehicle.
 Semi-trucks, 18-wheelers, large commercial trucks, tractor-trailers, delivery trucks, flatbeds, and box trucks moving at a high rate of speed, jackknifing, or swerving can cause catastrophic accidents.

-Often times, the sheer presence of large vehicles moving across the highway's pose significant risks to the safety of other travelers.
-Dangerous driving situations often occur when being near a large truck, when the driver has been improperly trained to handle their vehicle, or is driving a truck built or maintained with defective parts.
-Common causes of serious large commercial truck accidents include:
+Often, the sheer presence of large vehicles moving across the highway's pose significant risks to the safety of other travelers.
+Dangerous driving situations can occur when being near a large truck when the driver has been improperly trained to handle their vehicle or is driving a truck built or maintained with defective parts.
+Common causes of catastrophic large commercial truck accidents include: